TNG/JGiven/tags.md

 Annotations with the same type but different values are grouped in the report.
 E.g. multiple `@Story` tags with different values will be grouped under `Story`.

-Note that you currently can *not* have different descriptions for different values.

 #### Array Values
 The value of a tag annotation can also be an array: